mxrawa/AdofaiWorkshopLevelExtractor/README.md

 ### &ensp;ADOFAI Creative Workshop directory
 &emsp;You can find the steam folder on your computer.
 &emsp;And then open steamapps / workshop / content / 977950.
-&emsp;This so-called "977950" folder is the Creative Workshop directory of the dance of ice and fire(ADOFAI Creative Workshop directory)
+&emsp;This so-called "977950" folder is the Creative Workshop directory of ADOFAI(ADOFAI Creative Workshop directory)
 ### &ensp;Level Export directory
 &emsp;Where you want to export the level (preferably an empty folder).